dgtlntv/maas-anvil/README.md

-    cluster add          Generates a token for a new node to join the cluster. cluster join         Joins the node to a cluster when given a join token. cluster remove       Removes a node from the MAAS Anvil cluster. cluster refresh      Updates all charms within their current channel.
+    cluster add          Generates a token for a new node to join the cluster. cluster join         Joins the node to a cluster when given a join token. cluster remove       Removes a node from the MAAS Anvil cluster.

   Configure and update the cluster:
     manifest list        Lists manifest files that were used in the cluster.